hl7dk/dk-core/input/pagecontent/StructureDefinition-dk-core-patient-intro.md

 #### CPR-identifier

 The element identifier.type describes the specific purpose of an identifier.
 It is desired to use the code 'NNDNK' from the CodeSystem [IdentifierType](https://terminology.hl7.org/4.0.0/CodeSystem-v2-0203.html) as the type for [DkCoreCprIdentifier](https://hl7.dk/fhir/core/StructureDefinition-dk-core-cpr-identifier.html).
-However, it is currently not recommended to use this code, due to known problems with the validation tool when validating the code 'NNDNK'.
+Due to known problems with the validation tool when validating the code 'NNDNK', including this type will cause an error.
+Therefore, it is currently not recommended to use this code.

 #### eCPR-identifier